redabs/kalam/README.txt

 the end of the previous line by moving left past the beginning of the current line, sublime text does allow you to do this.
 I shall allow it, as it's an easy way to move to the line above.

+So instead of scanning characters and trying very hard to not be off by one and keep ColumnIs, ColumnWas, Line and the cursor's byte offset into the text in sync when moving the cursor, I have decided to make a structure which describes each line of text in a currently open buffer.
+That way I can jump to any line by simply searching for the entry which describes that line and only scan characters within that line to find offset into the line corresponds to the column I want to be at.
+I think a design like this is also more flexible wrt. different encodings.